xaviermiles/stats.odata.client/README.md

 # statsnz.odata.client

-The aim of statsnz.odata.client is to provide a simple shiny app that shows what datasets are in the Stats NZ open data API and allows for some basic filtering etc.
+The aim of statsnz.odata.client is to provide a simple shiny app that shows what datasets are in the Stats NZ Open Data API and allows for some basic filtering etc.

 ## Code of Conduct